RdoubleA/MLprep/machine_learning.md

 Extreme gradient boosting is a specific implementation of gradient boost that adds a few key features that make it significantly more powerful than vanilla gradient boost.
 These are regularization, parallelization, and the second derivative of the loss function.
 XGBoost uses a second-order Taylor series expansion on any loss function (MSE, BCE) as the objective function.
 Each new split or tree is evaluated in terms of the gain, or how it minimizes this objective function, and the regularization, which is a measure of how complex the tree is.
 Tree complexity is calculated through the values on the leaves and the number of leaves.
 The math behind XGBoost is complicated, I point you towards the official documentation for XGBoost for more info: https://xgboost.readthedocs.io/en/latest/tutorials/model.html

-Essentially, XGBoost improves on traditional graidne tboost by making it faster through parallelizing, addressing overfitting through controlling each additional tree complexity, and redefining objective function with addition of second order derivatives.
+Essentially, XGBoost improves on traditional gradient boost by making it faster through parallelizing, addressing overfitting through controlling each additional tree complexity, and redefining objective function with addition of second order derivatives.
 XGBoost generally performs the best out of all the tree-based methods, and is widely used in Kaggle.

+### Neural networks

+Neural networks are a field of their own (see [Deep Learning](https://github.com/RdoubleA/MLprep/blob/master/deep_learning.md)), but the most simple neural network, the multilayer perceptron, is used in the same league as traditional machine learning algorithms.

+Think of a multilayer perceptron as multiple stacked linear regressions, but in between you inject a nonlinear activation function such as sigmoid, ReLU.
+This gives neural networks the advantage of approximating almost any function, allowing it to outperform nearly every other machine learning algorithm, but at a cost of course.
+These are really only used for very complex mappings, such as voice recognition or face detection.

+Advantages:
+- superior performance to other ML models

+Disadvantages:
+- requires a VERY LARGE amount of data
+- black box, not interpretable at all
+- computationally costly to train

-### Accuracy Metrics
+### Classification Metrics

+#### Accuracy

 Accuracy is the total correct divided by all total classifications.
 Or, (TP + TN) / (TP + FP + FN + TN).
 Useful only when classes are balanced.
 If imbalanced, accuracy is not meaningful, i.e., detecting cancer that happens at a 1% rate in a population.
 You can just say no all the time and get a 99% accuracy.

+#### Precision
 Precision measures the proportion of predicted positives that were truly positive.
 That is, TP / (TP + FP).
 In the cancer example, we never predicted a true positive, thus precision is 0.
 Precision is useful when we want to be very sure of our prediction.
 For example, we don’t want to falsely diagnose someone with cancer, so we optimize for precision.
 Increasing precision decreases our chances for Type I error, or when we wrongly predict positive for an actual negative result.
 However, since we’re taking extra care to be precise, we may let a lot of cases that actually have cancer slip by undetected, which could also be problematic.
-In other words, precision will maximize true positives, minimize false positives, but may not minimize false negatives.
+In other words, precision will minimize false positives, but may not minimize false negatives.
 Chance of Type I error decreases but chance of Type II error will increase.
 Depending on your problem, this may be ok.

+#### Recall
-Recall measure how many actual positives were correctly classified.
+Recall measures how many actual positives were correctly classified.
 It is useful when we want to make sure to capture all the positives.
 For example, if we are trying to predict terror threats, we want to capture all potential threats even if it may be a false alarm.
 Maximizing recall minimizes chance for Type II error, or missing a threat that was actually there.
 However, if you only maximize recall, you can get a recall of 1 if you predict 1 for every example.
-Thus, recall will minimize false negatives and maximize true positives but may inflate false positives and decrease true negatives.
+Thus, recall will minimize false negatives but may inflate false positives.
 Chance of Type II error will decrease, but chance of Type I error will increase.

+#### F1 score
 Precision and recall are two opposing forces.
 You want to be sure when you predict cases with cancer, but at the same time you want to be able to identify all cancer cases as much as possible, thus the tradeoff between precision and recall.
 Precision vs recall is the same tradeoff of Type I vs Type II error.
 F1 score measures how well the model does in all cases of this tradeoff, as it is a harmonic mean between the two.
-You can also use domain knowledge if you want to weigh finding all the positive cases more or being more confident in your positive classification more by the F1 beta score, which adds a factor to change the balance between the two.
+You can also use domain knowledge if you want to weigh finding all the positive cases more or being more confident in your positive classification more by the F beta score, which adds a factor to change the balance between the two.
+Increasing beta increases how much we care about recall, or minimizing false negative.

 https://towardsdatascience.com/the-5-classification-evaluation-metrics-you-must-know-aa97784ff226

+#### Sensitivity
 Sensitivity is the true positive rate, or how many of the actual positives were correctly classified.
 It is equivalent to recall, statistical power, and the inverse of Type II error.

+#### Specificity
 Specificity is the true negative rate, or how many of the actual negatives were correctly classified.

+#### ROC AUC
-Both of these come into play when using AUC ROC as a classification metric.
+Both specificity and sensitivity come into play when using AUC ROC as a classification metric.
 When you vary the probability threshold used for classifying an example as positive, you change the model’s sensitivity and specificity.
 Increase the threshold (in the range of 0.5 - 1.0), and you get fewer positives, which will decrease sensitivity, FPR, recall and increase specificity, precision.
 Decrease the threshold and you will get more positives, which will increase sensitivity, FPR, recall and decrease specificity, precision.
 This is plotted by an ROC curve, which plots sensitivity against FPR, or 1 – sensitivity, or the fraction of negatives that are incorrectly classified, over various thresholds.
 The area under this curve measures a model’s ability to separate classes.
 An AUC close to 1 indicates that the model is able to perfectly distinguish classes.
 An AUC close to 0.5 means the model cannot distinguish classes at all.
 An AUC of 0 means the model is completely reversing the classes.

 In multi-class problems, you compute ROC curves for one class vs all for each class.

 AUC is a great metric for general performance of a model irrespective of the threshold used.
 However, when the costs for false negatives or false positives are imbalanced, or the classes are heavily imbalanced, then AUC is not that informative.
-F1 score is more appropriate for imbalanced cases, or area under precision and recall curve.
+AUC works wells when there's less class imbalance and you care equally about false positives and false negatives.
+When working with many negatives and few positives, false positive rate will always be very low and will inflate the AUC score.
+In a way it's a better form of accuracy.
+F1 score is more appropriate for imbalanced cases, or you could use area under precision and recall curve.
+F1 score is especially good if you care about the positive class, since it is an average of measures of how well you classify the positive class, precision and recall.
+F1 score is calculated at a probability threshold, whereas AUC is calculated across thresholds.

 https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5